Freshwater Weekly Fishing Report Week of September 27, 2023

 - Arrowhead

 - GOOD.
-Water lightly stained; 80 degrees; 8.18 feet below pool.
-Fishing patterns will remain similar until the water temperature starts to decline.
-Catfish continue to be good on the main lake drifting with fresh cut shad.
+Water lightly stained; 77 degrees; 6.12 feet below pool.
+Fishing pattern is holding as the water slowly cools off.
+Catfish pattern is holding steady drifting with fresh cut shad.
 Report by Brandon Brown, Brown’s Guide Service.

 - Athens